denfrost/AudioSpline/README.md

 How quick the Main Audio Component is going to fade/adjust its volume when Dual Audio Component spawns OR get killed.

-## How it works
-It's an Actor Class that inherits from AAmbientSound.

 ## How to contact me
 For any feedback please send me an email: luigiplatania94@gmail.com